nojb/staged-ocs/README.md

 Staging is done by

-    Ocs_eval.stage : senv -> (sval code -> unit code) -> scode -> unit code
+    Ocs_eval.stage : senv -> thread code -> (sval code -> unit code) -> scode -> unit code

-where the second argument is a continuation to pass the result to.
+where the third argument is a continuation to pass the result to.

 The `thread` type is used at run-time for storing the current input/output ports and the current dynamic extent.
 It does not represent a thread in the